ejwillemse/BAN313/chapter5.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:a44acfd135
 ## Simulating the drilling process

-From a previous exercise we know the diameter of the drill holes, $X$, follow a normal distribution with the following parameters:
+From a previous exercise we know the diameter of the drill holes, $X$, follows a normal distribution with the following parameters:

 $$X \sim \mathcal{N}(\mu = 10, \sigma = 0.2)$$